Return of the Killer Tomatoes: Cast

 Future US congressman Gary Condit also had an uncredited and unspoken role in the film.
-Rick Rockwell, who played Jim Richardson, later would appear on the TV show Who Wants to Marry a Multi-millionaire?.
+Rick Rockwell, who played Jim Richardson, later would appear on the TV show Who Wants to Marry a Multi-Millionaire?.

 Production

 Filming

 Principal photography for the film occurred in the South Bay of San Diego County.

 Poster

-The art for the poster, shown above, was created by then illustrator now portrait painter, David R. Darrow, now living in San Jose, CA. The original design as assigned by designer Kevin Eaton and completed by Darrow, used the design of a Campbell's Soup can, using the face of actor John Astin in the center seal.
+The art for the poster was created by illustrator David R. Darrow.
+The original design as assigned by designer Kevin Eaton and completed by Darrow, used the design of a Campbell's Soup can, using the face of actor John Astin in the center seal.
 The idea was sidelined over copyright / branding concerns, and a "patch" was created to alter the work.
 High-end digital compositing was too expensive at the time, so Darrow was further commissioned to create the new replacement label which was physically glued over the original illustration, preserving the original background and tomato characters.
 Darrow still retains the original, 2-layer artwork.